LtqxWYEG/Asorted-Scripts/README.md

 # Assorted-Scripts
 Just an assortment of scripts I wrote.
 A place to save them for use afar.
+#### ---Run them all as Administrator!---

 # Descriptions
 - ## Toggle Loudness Equalization.bat